 The nutritional value of Innocent smoothies

 Consuming a smoothie can make it easier to reach your five-a-day target, but what are the nutritional values gained from drinking an Innocent smoothie?

 Vitamins and minerals

-For a whopping 72% of your daily Vitamin C recommendation, try the Magnificent Mango flavour smoothie – it’s also a personal favourite of mine and much nicer than of a cup of coffee mid-morning!
+For a whopping 72% of your daily Vitamin C recommendation, try the Magnificent Mango flavour smoothie – it’s much nicer than a cup of coffee mid-morning!

-If you want to increase your body’s natural defence against viruses and infections than choose a smoothie high in Vitamin E. The Spark Super Smoothie is fortified with 60% of your daily requirements.
+If you want to increase your body’s natural defence against viruses and infections then choose a smoothie high in Vitamin E. The Spark Super Smoothie is fortified with 60% of your daily requirements.

 Which flavours offer the most nutrients?